ffink/ffink.github.io/README.md

-# ffink.github.io
+# frankf.ink

-A website about me, even though literally no one asked for one!
+The website about me that no one asked for.